edombelayneh/Qlippy/README.md

 ### 1. First Time Setup
 1. Open `http://localhost:3000` in your browser
-2. The app will automatically create a user account for you
-3. You can start chatting immediately - no setup required!
+2. You can start chatting immediately - no setup required!

 ### 2. Using the Chat
 1. **Create a new conversation** - Click "New Chat" in the sidebar